Table of Contents

 So, $219 sounds like a lot, and, truthfully, it is, but there are a lot of services that we have included in that management fee, that you don’t have to pay down the road.

-We’ll do quarterly inspections when we have a tenant living in the home, we’re checking on the HVAC filters, checking on the smoke detectors, you know, looking for water stains, things that tenants might not be so mindful of, that we can, you know, really avoid any potential damage down the road when we’re doing these inspections.
+We’ll do quarterly inspections when we have a resident living in the home, we’re checking on the HVAC filters, checking on the smoke detectors, you know, looking for water stains, things that residents might not be so mindful of, that we can, you know, really avoid any potential damage down the road when we’re doing these inspections.

 Another part of that is our biannual HVAC inspections, in which we will send a licensed HVAC tech out to the house and they’re going to check on things.